goldblocx/api/docs/products/accounts.md

 # Accounts

-Returns a list of accounts with their balances, types and other information.
+Returns a list of accounts of the current customer with their balances, types and other information.

 ### REQUEST:
        GET     /api/v1/accounts
 ### ARGUMENTS:
        none
 ### EXAMPLES:

 ```bash